daily-co/daily-python/docs/src/index.rst

 The Daily Client SDK for Python allows you to build video and audio calling into your native desktop and server applications.

-This SDK is specially suited to build AI applications on the server side as it can be easily integrated with well-known Python libraries like `numpy`_ and `PyTorch`_.
+This SDK is well suited to build AI applications on the server side as it can be easily integrated with well-known Python libraries like `numpy`_ and `PyTorch`_.

-These are some of the main features:
+The core features of the SDK include:

-* Join a `Daily`_ meeting.
+* Join a `Daily`_ meeting as a participant with the ability to receive media from and send media to other participants.
-* Receive video frames from remote participants in your desired color format.
-* Simulate local cameras and send video content as a participant.
+* Simulate local cameras and send video content.
 * Send and receive audio to and from the meeting.

 This could be applied to several AI uses cases, for example: